sous-chefs/yum-percona/README.md

 ============

-The yum-percona cookbook takes over management of the default repositoryids that ship with CentOS systems.
-It allows attribute manipulation of base updates extras centosplus contrib.
+The yum-percona cookbook takes over management of the default repositoryids used with the official Percona repositories.
+It allows attribute manipulation of base `updates`, `extras`, `centosplus`, and `contrib`.

 Requirements
 ------------